SEO· 12 min read· Updated July 15, 2026

 { "@context": "https://schema.org", "@type": "Person", "@id": "https://www.ijjad.com/about/karam-abdalqader#person", "name": "Karam Abd Al Qader", "url": "https://www.ijjad.com/about/karam-abdalqader", "image": "https://www.ijjad.com/founder-karam-512.webp", "jobTitle": "Founder & Lead Developer", "worksFor": { "@id": "https://www.ijjad.com/#organization" }, "alumniOf": [ { "@type": "EducationalOrganization", "name": "Amman Arab University" }, { "@type": "EducationalOrganization", "name": "University of Petra" } ], "knowsAbout": [ "Web design", "Web development", "SEO", "Mobile app development", "AI applications", "MVP development", "E-commerce", "Generative Engine Optimization" ], "sameAs": ["https://www.linkedin.com/in/karamabdalqader/"] }

-JSON-LD · Dataset (proprietary research)
+JSON-LD · Dataset (published framework)

-{ "@context": "https://schema.org", "@type": "Dataset", "name": "GCC SME Digital Maturity 2026", "description": "Survey of 600+ SMEs across Jordan, Saudi Arabia, Iraq, and the GCC on website maturity, AI adoption, and digital sales.", "creator": { "@id": "https://www.ijjad.com/#organization" }, "datePublished": "2026-06-15", "license": "https://creativecommons.org/licenses/by/4.0/", "keywords": ["GCC SME", "digital maturity", "AI adoption", "Saudi Arabia", "Jordan", "Iraq"], "spatialCoverage": [ { "@type": "Country", "name": "Jordan" }, { "@type": "Country", "name": "Saudi Arabia" }, { "@type": "Country", "name": "Iraq" } ], "temporalCoverage": "2026/2026", "distribution": { "@type": "DataDownload", "encodingFormat": "text/csv", "contentUrl": "https://www.ijjad.com/data/gcc-sme-digital-maturity-2026.csv" } }
+{ "@context": "https://schema.org", "@type": "Dataset", "name": "GCC SME Digital Maturity Framework 2026", "description": "Ijjad-authored equal-weight practitioner self-assessment rubric with six GCC-oriented dimensions, 30 score states, five maturity thresholds, transparent safeguards, and no respondent benchmark data.", "creator": { "@id": "https://www.ijjad.com/#organization" }, "datePublished": "2026-06-06", "license": "https://creativecommons.org/licenses/by/4.0/", "keywords": ["GCC SME", "digital maturity", "AI readiness", "Saudi Arabia", "Jordan", "Iraq"], "spatialCoverage": [ { "@type": "Country", "name": "Jordan" }, { "@type": "Country", "name": "Saudi Arabia" }, { "@type": "Country", "name": "Iraq" } ], "temporalCoverage": "2026/2026", "distribution": { "@type": "DataDownload", "encodingFormat": "text/csv", "contentUrl": "https://www.ijjad.com/data/gcc-sme-digital-maturity-2026.csv" } }

 10. Validation checklist + ship order